23 Nov What is the Best Gutter Guard in Australia?

-How many time have you thought about protecting your gutter?
+How many times have you thought about protecting your gutter?
 Chances are probably not very often.
 In fact, it is one of those things that we rarely think about until the time comes when a clogged gutter has either caused damage to your property or is so blocked up that you need to climb the ladder and clean out the debris.

 Buying a property is the biggest expense you will ever outlay and whilst we protect it against all kinds of potential hazards, the gutter is always overlooked.
 However, by investing in a gutter guard today, you will be able to ensure your home is protected from easily preventable damage in a simple and cost-effective way.
-By installing a gutter guard you will no longer have to don your gloves, climb a ladder and waste hours of your Saturday afternoon emptying out debris that has built up.
-Not only that though, by installing gutter guard you can prevent your home from suffering water damage which, at best, will cause the growth of dangerous mould and at the very worst cause, structural damage to your foundations; neither a particularly desirable outcome we’re sure you’ll agree!
+By installing a gutter guard you will no longer have to don your gloves, climb a ladder, and waste hours of your Saturday afternoon emptying out debris that has built up.
+Not only that though, by installing a gutter guard you can prevent your home from suffering water damage which, at best, will cause the growth of dangerous mold and at the very worst cause, structural damage to your foundations; neither a particularly desirable outcome we’re sure you’ll agree!

-There are a lot of different types of gutter guard on the market today, so it can be a little confusing trying to decide which solution is best and most suitable for what you need for your home.
+There are a lot of different types of gutter guards on the market today, so it can be a little confusing trying to decide which solution is best and most suitable for what you need for your home.
 Whilst primarily they do all serve the same function of keeping leaves and debris from entering and clogging up your gutter system, some work a lot better than others and it all comes down to the budget and the time you want to invest in installing them.

-There is certainly no one product that suits all solution, but no matter what style of roof you have, from flat to tiled, you will still be able to find a guard for your property.
+There is certainly no one product that suits all situations, but no matter what style of roof you have, from flat to tiled, you will still be able to find a guard for your property.
 To help you with your decision, we have taken a look at some of the pros and cons of the most common gutter guard solutions on the market in Australia today;

 Brush Gutter Guard

 One of the cheapest options available to you, a brush gutter guard works by sitting inside your gutter pipe.
-With a set of bristles facing outwards they allow water to flow freely through the system whilst pushing debris away from the gutter.
+With a set of bristles facing outwards, they allow water to flow freely through the system whilst pushing debris away from the gutter.
 Alongside being cheap they are incredibly easy and quick to install, simply slotting straight into the pipe.